-Here are 12 popular ways to help you cut your premiums by hundreds of dollars every year.
+As inflation keeps car insurance rates elevated, it's important to find ways to save where you can.
+Here are 12 popular ways to help you cut your car insurance premiums every year.

-- Increasing your deductible from $250 or $500 to $1,000 can reduce your premiums by up to 20%.
-It can also prevent you from filing small claims that could lead to a rate increase or jeopardize a claims-free discount.
+Plus, raising your deductible can also prevent you from filing small claims that could lead to a rate increase or jeopardize a claims-free discount.
 Add some money to your emergency fund so you’ll have the cash to pay the deductible if anyone in your family has an accident.

-- Buying your car insurance from the same company that provides your home or renters insurance can cut your rates by 5% to 20%.
+Buying your car insurance from the same company that provides your home or renters insurance can cut your rates by 5% to 20%.
+For example, if you have both your auto and home insurance through Progressive, you'll earn discounts on both policies, with an average savings of 5%.
 You may get an extra discount if you add an umbrella policy with the same insurer, too.

 Also, tell your insurer if your child moves more than 100 miles away from home for college and doesn’t take a car.
 Your premiums could drop by 20% or more—but your child will still be covered when home for vacation.